UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A successful compost pile requires a balance of two to three parts brown carbon-rich materials for every one part green nitrogen-rich material.

-Building a thriving, odor-free pile means understanding exactly what to put in your compost in spring.
-Instead of getting bogged down in complex soil chemistry, focus entirely on your carbon-to-nitrogen balance, often referred to as the browns to greens compost ratio.
-While many agricultural extension offices suggest an optimal carbon-to-nitrogen ratio of 30:1, achieving that in a backyard setting is difficult to measure perfectly.
-Instead, as a practical guideline, we recommend using a straightforward 2:1 or 3:1 ratio of browns to greens by volume.
-“Browns” act as your carbon source, providing bulk and aeration, while “greens” deliver the heavy nitrogen needed to heat the pile up.
+Building a thriving, odor-free pile means mastering your compost ratio browns to greens before dumping in your fresh waste.
+Instead of getting bogged down in complex soil chemistry, focus entirely on your basic carbon-to-nitrogen balance.
+While many agricultural extension offices suggest an optimal carbon-to-nitrogen ratio of 30:1, achieving that exact measurement in a backyard setting is practically impossible.
+Instead, as a reliable guideline, we recommend using a straightforward 2:1 or 3:1 ratio of browns to greens by volume.
+“Browns” act as your carbon source, providing vital structural bulk and necessary aeration, while “greens” deliver the heavy, moist nitrogen needed to physically heat the pile up.
 Striking this balance keeps your heap smelling earthy rather than rotten.
 If you accidentally dump a huge load of wet grass clippings into the bin, simply balance it out with a double scoop of shredded newspaper or dried leaves.
 To make your daily routine even easier, keep our handy reference chart nearby when sorting your kitchen and yard waste.

 Material TypeExamplesPurpose